hex-spell/esp8266-lcd-weather/readme.md

 # TODO
 - List required external dependencies with links
-- Explain how it works and how to install it and make it connect to your wifi
+- Explain how it works and how to change wifi settings/ lcd display settings